OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 European Centre for Disease Prevention and Control: http://atlas.ecdc.europa.eu/public/index.aspx

 I downloaded by hand in comma-separated values (CSV) format.
-I downloaded by hand in comma-separated values (CSV) format.
 Between the period 2018 and 2023.
-The following steps need to follow: 1) Select the Disease, 2) Region (Europe),  3) Diagnosis status (Confirmed and Denied), 4) Animal type (Captive, Domestic, and Wild), 5) Observation date range, 6) Species (you want to use), and then finally you extract or download in the format you prefer.
+The following steps need to be follow: 1) Select the Disease, 2) Region (Europe),  3) Diagnosis status (Confirmed and Denied), 4) Animal type (Captive, Domestic, and Wild), 5) Observation date range, 6) Species (you want to use), and then finally you extract or download in the format you prefer.

 Norwegian Veterinary Institute: http://apps.vetinst.no/skrantesykestatistikk/NO/#kasus
 In Norway there were only few cases which I have provided them in the R code